 According to the Canadian Institute for Health Information (CIHI), in 2009, the average cost of an ED visit in Canada was $166, excluding any costs associated with testing or imaging done for the presenting patient.
 Adjusting this figure to account for a decade’s worth of inflation would suggest that an ED visit today costs approximately $207.

-Beyond the massive economic impact that long waits have through lost productivity and earned income for patients, an ED where physician availability is no longer an unknown or bottleneck would lead to more predictable and efficient workflows – and that leads to less costly visits.
-If we are able to make visits 15% more efficient through virtual ED diversion, the potential savings to the system are staggering.
+Beyond the economic impact that long waits have through lost productivity and earned income for patients, an ED where physician availability is no longer an unknown or bottleneck would lead to more predictable and efficient workflows – and that leads to less costly visits.
+If we are able to make visits about 15% more efficient through virtual ED diversion, the potential savings to the system might be staggering.

 There is no reason why the same can’t be said about Canada.

-We have the technology to make ED diversion across the country a reality and, as shown above, a clear clinical and financial case to justify any government investment into the launching of these programs.
+The technology exists to make virtual ED visits a reality.
+There is a clinical and financial case to justify investment into the launching of these programs.
 The final missing piece is broad support from payers so that it is clear to our hospitals that they will be financially empowered to implement and sustain these programs over the long-term.